-Oil-based grooming has a whole host of benefits.
+Oil-based care has a whole host of benefits.
 It ensures suppleness, supplies the skin with valuable lipids and moisturizes - right?
 Not quite.
-That oils have a moisturizing effect is a myth that persists.
+The fact that oils have a moisturizing effect is a persistent myth.
 We'll tell you what it's all about, answer the question "Is oil good for the skin" and tell you what oils can really do for skin care.

 Why it's a myth that oils moisturize

 We've all read it countless times: " XY oil moisturizes and hydrates" .
-The problem: From a scientific point of view, this is not only wrong, but rather outrageous .
+The problem: From a scientific perspective, this is not only wrong, but rather hair-raising .

 The important difference between moisturizing & retaining moisture

 Facial oil actually ensures well-moisturized skin.
 But not by moisturizing.
-But in that it protects the skin from excessive moisture loss .
-And it works like this: Oils support the functions of a healthy skin protection barrier by supplying the skin with important lipids.
-These, in turn, are important for keeping water in the skin.
+But by protecting the skin from excessive moisture loss .
+And it works like this: Oils support the functions of a healthy skin barrier by supplying the skin with important lipids.
+These, in turn, are important for retaining water in the skin.

-To understand this interplay, let's go back to our brick example from part 1 of ourfacial oils series .
+To understand this interaction, it's best to briefly go back to our brick example from part 1 of ourfacial oils series.

-You can imagine the structure of the horny layer of our skin as similar to a brick wall that is held together and stabilized by mortar.
-Our skin cells are the bricks, the skin's own lipids represent the mortar.
-This lipid matrix consists of about 60% ceramides, as well as 20% each of cholesterol and fatty acids 1 .
+You can imagine the structure of the horny layer of our skin as being similar to a brick wall that is held together and stabilized by mortar.
+Our skin cells are the bricks, the skin's own lipids are the mortar.
+This lipid matrix consists of around 60% ceramides, as well as 20% each cholesterol and fatty acids 1 .

-If there are not enough lipids, the wall or skin barrier becomes brittle.
-The result: firstly, the skin becomes more susceptible to environmental stressors, secondly, moisture cannot be optimally retained in the skin and escapes to the outside more easily.
+If there are not enough lipids, the wall or skin barrier becomes fragile.
+The result: Firstly, the skin becomes more susceptible to stressors from the environment, secondly, moisture cannot be optimally retained in the skin and escapes more easily to the outside.

-Because oils contain lipids, they can fill in the gaps between the "bricks" and thus keep the transepidermal water loss (this means the water loss via the skin's surface) in check: the skin appears well moisturized and healthy.
+Because oils contain lipids, they can fill the gaps between the “bricks” and thus keep transepidermal water loss (which means water loss through the surface of the skin) in check: the skin appears well moisturized and healthy.

 Facial Oil & Moisture: What is Transepidermal Water Loss (TEWL)?

-Let's recap briefly: Pure facial oils do not moisturize - for the simple reason that they simply do not contain any liquid.
-Instead, they ensure that existing moisture can be better retained in the horny layer by regulating transepidermal water loss.
+We'll briefly recap: Pure facial oils don't provide any moisture - for the simple reason that they simply don't contain any liquid.
+Instead, they ensure that existing moisture can be better retained in the stratum corneum by regulating transepidermal water loss.

-- In dermatology , the term transepidermal water loss describes the natural evaporation process over the skin's surface.
-Fluid from inside the body passes through the dermis into the outermost layer of the skin (the stratum corneum) and evaporates there.
-The more endogenous water the skin releases to the outside, the higher the TEWL value.
+- In dermatology, the term transepidermal water loss refers to the natural evaporation process across the skin surface.
+Fluid from the inside of the body passes through the dermis into the outermost layer of skin (the stratum corneum) and evaporates there.
+The more the body's own water the skin releases to the outside, the higher the TEWL value.

 - The TEWL value can be measured with special instruments and is an important indicator of the condition of the skin barrier .
 A low transepidermal water loss indicates a good barrier and protective function of the skin.

 - Our skin is in constant exchange with the environment, so the TEWL can also vary .
-If you stay in heavily heated rooms for a long time, use aggressive care products that attack your barrier lipids, or if the humidity is very low, this can have a negative effect on the loss of liquid through the skin's surface.
+If you spend a long time in very heated rooms, use aggressive care products that attack your barrier lipids or if the humidity is very low, this can have a negative effect on the loss of fluid through the surface of the skin.

-Good to know: In addition to your skin type, external factors such as the time of year also play an important role in the decision to use lipid-based care.
-Especially in the cold season, a high-quality facial oil or a care balm can protect the skin effectively against wind and weather.
-In summer temperatures, on the other hand, your skin feels the same way as you do: it craves liquid.
+Good to know: In addition to your skin type, external circumstances such as the season also play an important role in the decision for lipid-based care.
+Especially in the cold season, a high-quality facial oil or a care balm can effectively protect the skin against wind and weather.
+In summer temperatures, however, your skin feels the same as you: it craves fluid.
 In summer, rely on water-based products and ingredients like hyaluronic acid to deeply hydrate your skin.

 Why “occlusive” doesn’t mean moisturizing!

-In skin care, occlusive means “including”.
-Occlusive ingredients (one of the most well-known - and most controversial - of which is occlusive mineral oil) form a kind of sealing barrier on the skin's surface.
-In this way, they prevent excessive evaporation of the skin's own moisture (which brings us back to the TEWL from the previous section) and also ensure that the high-quality ingredients in your skincare really stay where they belong.
+In skin care, occlusive means something like “enclosing”.
+Occlusive ingredients (one of the most well-known - and controversial - occlusives is mineral oil) form a kind of sealing barrier on the surface of the skin.
+In this way, they prevent excessive evaporation of the skin's own fluid (which brings us back to the TEWL of the previous section) and also ensure that the high-quality ingredients in your skin care really stay where they belong.

-In this way, the moisture that is already present remains better in the skin, and the complexion appears soft and smooth .
+In this way, the moisture that is already present remains better in the skin and the skin appears soft and smooth .

-In contrast to mineral oil, vegetable oils not only have an occlusive effect, but also provide the skin with its own beauty cocktail of valuable fatty acids, phospholipids, protective vitamins and polyphenols with an antioxidant effect 2 .
+In contrast to mineral oil, plant oils not only have an occlusive effect, but also provide the skin with its own beauty cocktail of valuable fatty acids, phospholipids, protective vitamins and antioxidant polyphenols 2 .

-Note: Effective facial care should contain occlusive ingredients as well as moisture-binding water magnets such as hyaluronic acid and glycerin.
+Note: Effective facial care should contain both occlusive ingredients and moisture-binding water magnets such as hyaluronic acid and glycerin.
 This is also the reason why long-term care with oils alone is not recommended for most skin types.
-You can read more about this in Part 1 of the Face Oils series .
+You can find out more about this in Part 1 of the Oils for the Face series.

 Is oil good for the skin – and if so, why?